 My latest edition is my Kitchen aid hand mixer because I burnt out my old mixer making Chocolate chip cookies oops.
 This mixer is the perfect addition to my kitchen decor and it has what it takes to whip up some baking with me!

-Now the Kitchen Aid hand mixer is so powerful I’m looking at purchasing this mixing bowl set which available for the incredible price of $24.99!
-This set has high sides which will help keep any batter from flying about the room (oh my goodness I baked cookies the other day with the new mixer and totally underestimated it oops!
-They all have a lid and the largest one has a hole in the middle to be used with a hand mixer and prevent that spray back, totally what I need!
+Now the Kitchen Aid hand mixer is so powerful I’m looking at purchasing a deep mixing bowl.
+Something that has high sides which will help keep any batter from flying about the room (oh my goodness I baked cookies the other day with the new mixer and totally underestimated it oops!)
+With lids would be amazing too for quick storage.
+Let me know what you use in the comments below!

 In the future, I would love to add one of these KitchenAid bad boys to my cooking arsenal but for right now it is on my drool list, sigh.